-ANSWER - If the nurse providing the injection is a registered nurse with an expanded scope of practice who is trained and permitted by state-specific regulations to perform all aspects of the user (male and female) physical assessment as described in the Program Guidelines, then the encounter is an encounter with a Clinical Services Provider and should be reported in Table 13, Row 1.
+ANSWER - If the nurse providing the injection is a registered nurse with an expanded scope of practice who is trained and permitted by state-specific regulations to perform all aspects of the user (male and female) physical assessment as described in the Title X program requirements, 4 then the encounter is an encounter with a Clinical Services Provider and should be reported in Table 13, Row 1.

-However, if the nurse providing the injection is a registered nurse who does not have an expanded scope of practice or is another type of nurse (e.g., LPN, LVN, or public health nurse), then the encounter should be reported as an encounter with an Other Services Provider in Table 13, Row 2.
+However, if the nurse providing the injection is a registered nurse who does not have an expanded scope of practice or is another type of nurse (e.g., LPN, licensed vocational nurse [LVN], or public health nurse), then the encounter should be reported as an encounter with an Other Services Provider in Table 13, Row 2.